Course Syllabus

 Important dates There are two coding exams that take place in your lab section on September 30 and December 2.
 There is a midterm exam that takes place during lecture on Wednesday October 19.
 The final exam is from 1:00-3:00 PM on Tuesday, December 13th.
 These dates cannot be missed except for documented emergencies and you should plan around them.

 In-class participation Most lectures will have audience participation questions that you can answer using a web browser on a smart phone, tablet, or laptop or by text message.
 These audience response questions will be through www.pollev.com/comp1010.
+Links to an external site.
 If you do not have a device to use during lectures please contact Prof. Wiese (jason.wiese@utah.edu)

 Course Materials